You are currently on Hearing Direct UK

 Counselling can be a positive step forward in managing your hearing loss and keeping your relationship on track.
 Physical and emotional communication is important to all relationships.
 Showing empathy, respect, and understanding to your loved one will help maintain a healthy balance.
 It’s just sometimes we need help to get there.

 Armed with the right hearing solution, it’s time to stop and consider how you want to move forward both in your life and in your relationship with others.
 Don’t close the door on new experiences.
-A trip to the movies, a bustling restaurant or your favorite band in concert can make an excellent ‘date night’ for you and your partner.
+A trip to the movies, a bustling restaurant or your favourite band in concert can make an excellent ‘date night’ for you and your partner.
 Besides, it’s good to step outside of your comfort zone from time to time.
 There’s a whole world out there waiting to be discovered.
 Don’t let your hearing be a barrier.

 The spoken word is not the only way in which we can communicate.
 Our bodies are programmed to read all those subliminal messages that never reach our lips.